unodiegos/semiwhitelist/README.md

 # Semiwhitelist system for ESX Legacy, ESX

-This is an old resource that i found on my computer, thought of optimized it.
+This is an old resource that i found on my computer, thought of optimize it for y'all.

 # 📋 Installation